wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Architecture-And-Optimization.md

 # React 应用架构与性能优化资料索引

 # StyleGuide: 样式指南

+- [2017-How to structure components in React?](https://parg.co/USj): Structuring system is the hardest thing and it has a big impact on the overall project.

 - [2017-Characteristics of an Ideal React Architecture](https://parg.co/bD4):

 - [2016-来自 AlloyTeam 的 React.js 2016最佳实践](http://www.alloyteam.com/2016/01/reactjs-best-practices-for-2016/)

 - [2016-React Patterns](http://reactpatterns.com/):  Patterns for React Developers

 - [2017-10 React mini-patterns](https://hackernoon.com/10-react-mini-patterns-c1da92f068c5#.5v2hpgurn): Over the last few years, I’ve worked on a handful of decent-sized React projects, and many, many pint-sized ones.
 Throughout this magical journey, a number of patterns have come up that I find myself repeating again and again.